 07. Optimize and improve

 Compare your various campaigns, and think about which types of emails prove most effective with your audience.
 There are dozens of factors that could affect your metrics, whether it’s the placement of your CTA, your subject line, the look and tone of your emails, or the inclusion of discounts or special offers.
 You can also take a look at whether the time or day of the week you send your email blasts affects your conversions.
+(Check out these common email mistakes to avoid.)

 The most important thing to remember is that successful email blasts are a product of experimentation and adaptation.
 You’ll always need to tweak and tailor your email campaigns based on the data so that they become a welcome presence in your subscribers’ inboxes.